-Aripiprazole injection and aripiprazole extended-release (long-acting) injection are not approved by the Food and Drug Administration (FDA) for the treatment of behavior disorders in older adults with dementia.
+Aripiprazole extended-release (long-acting) injection is not approved by the Food and Drug Administration (FDA) for the treatment of behavior disorders in older adults with dementia.
 Talk to the doctor who prescribed this medication if you, a family member, or someone you care for has dementia and is receiving aripiprazole.
 For more information visit the FDA website: http://www.fda.gov/Drugs.

-Talk to your doctor about the risks of receiving aripiprazole injection or aripiprazole extended-release injection.
+Talk to your doctor about the risks of receiving aripiprazole extended-release injection.

 Why is this medication prescribed?

-Aripiprazole extended-release injections (Abilify Maintena, Aristada) are used to treat schizophrenia (a mental illness that causes disturbed or unusual thinking, loss of interest in life, and strong or inappropriate emotions).
-Aripiprazole injection (Abilify) is used to treat episodes of agitation in people who have schizophrenia or in people who have bipolar I disorder (manic depressive disorder; a disease that causes episodes of depression, episodes of severe mania, and other abnormal moods) and are experiencing an episode of mania (abnormally excited or irritated mood).
+Aripiprazole extended-release injection (Abilify Asimtufii, Abilify Maintena, Aristada, Aristada Initio) is used alone or in combination with other aripiprazole preparations to treat schizophrenia (a mental illness that causes disturbed or unusual thinking, loss of interest in life, and strong or inappropriate emotions).
+Aripiprazole extended-release injection (Abilify Asimtufii, Abilify Maintena) is also used for the ongoing treatment of people with bipolar I disorder (manic-depressive disorder; a disease that causes episodes of depression, episodes of mania, and other abnormal moods).
 Aripiprazole is in a class of medications called atypical antipsychotics.
 It works by changing the activity of certain natural substances in the brain.